HOW TO LIST, PREPARE, AND SUBMIT SCORES FOR PUBLICATION

 - Register and Deposit your new pieces (or new editions of older works).
 Fill out the required online registration request form.
 Send your materials to ACA as email attachments to [email protected] ACA completes your BMI or ASCAP registration.

 - Prepare your scores at a high professional level: clean and readable, proper layout, standard page sizes, adequate margins, standard page numbers, proper title pages, standard front matter.
+For detailed information on how to prepare scores within ACA's publishing guidelines, please read the Score Preparation Guide.

 - On the bottom of the first page of music, your notice should be: ©20XX [Your Name]; Publishing license granted to American Composers Edition (BMI)